fastali/water-color-sorter-solver-bf/README.md

 # Future Plans
 - A numpy version of the script will be implemented.
 - A genetic algorithm can be applied to the script to optimize performance and number of iterations to reach a solution.
-- A function can be added which takes a config file with strings (such as `[empty,blue,red,red]`) and converts it into encoded numbers automatically.
+- A function can be added which takes a config file with strings (such as `[empty,blue,red,red]`) and converts it into number encoded colors automatically.
 - A module which takes images as input and outputs the encoded config file could be implemented in the future.